AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 ### Scheduling {#scheduling}

-In the [!UICONTROL Scheduling] step, create an export schedule for each segment, with the following settings:
+In the [!UICONTROL Scheduling] step, create an export schedule for each segment, with the settings shown below.

+>[!IMPORTANT]
+>
+>All segments activated to this destination must be configured with the exact same schedule, as shown below.

 * **[!UICONTROL File export options]**: [!UICONTROL Export full files].
 [Incremental file exports](../../ui/activate-batch-profile-destinations.md#export-incremental-files) are currently not supported.
 * **[!UICONTROL Frequency]**: [!UICONTROL Daily]
 * Set the export time to **[!UICONTROL After segment evaluation]**.
 Scheduled segment exports and [on-demand file exports](../../ui/export-file-now.md) are currently not supported.
+* **[!UICONTROL Date]**: Select the export start and end times as you wish.

 ![Platform UI screenshot showing the segment scheduling step.](../../assets/catalog/advertising/liveramp/liveramp-segment-scheduling.png)